Mustard is great to grow. It’s a versatile and rewarding plant. Not to mention it’s seeds can be used for adding some flavor to your cooking.

 Growing Lettuce

-Watering: Keep soil consistently moist.
+Watering: Keep the soil moist.

 Location: Partial shade to full sun.